-This may entail:
+This could entail:

-- Harmonize methodologies evaluating metal specificities and accept new methods - Agree on data quality and reliability - Use same data format: IUCLID - Develop common understandings and approaches to intelligent testing, read-across, uncertainty analysis and weight of evidence - Agree on how to perform exposure assessment, including e.g. similar definition of uses - Agree on the scope of risk assessment, e.g. definition of the life cycle - Animal welfare principles
+- Harmonizing methodologies evaluating metal specificities, and accepting new methods - Agreeing on data quality and reliability - Using the same data format: IUCLID - Developing common understandings and approaches to intelligent testing, read-across, uncertainty analysis and weight of evidence - Agreeing on how to perform exposure assessment, including e.g. similar definition of uses - Agreeing on the scope of risk assessment, e.g. definition of the life cycle - Animal welfare principles